Rushyo/Vismuta/README.md

 Obfuscates PowerShell variable names to frustrate automatic AV/IDS detection.

-### Encrypt (Interactive) (-e)
+### Encrypt (Interactive) (-k <key>)

 Encrypts the payload (and PSExec, if relevant) using AEAD AES-256.
 Potentially useful for AV/IDS evasion, or just keeping your payload secret from a nosey DFIR team.
-Requires the user to run a script to enter a keyphrase before running the main script.
+Requires the user to run a script to enter a keyphrase before running the main script (see -h).
 More security is offered by typing the keyphrase rather than copying it, as copying it to the target system's clipboard provides an easy opportunity for the keyphrase to be stolen.
+Incompatible with non-interactive encryption.

+### Encrypt (Non-Interactive) (-e)

+Encrypts the payload (and PSExec, if relevant) using AEAD AES-256, however includes the key in plaintext within the script!
+Potentially useful for AV/IDS evasion, but offers little protection against a blue team.
+Incompatible with interactive encryption.
+Does not require any special interactions from the user (hence, y'know, being non-interactive).